-Lawrence Udeigwe, an Associate Professor of Mathematics at Manhattan College, joined BCS in Fall 2021 as a Martin Luther King Visiting Associate Professor.
+Lawrence Udeigwe, an Associate Professor of Mathematics at Manhattan College, joined BCS in 2021-22 as a Martin Luther King Visiting Associate Professor.
 Dr. Udeigwe enjoys devoting equal attention to both teaching and research, as well as being able to introduce his research material in his courses with the goal of continuously improving STEM pedagogy and, even, birthing new courses.
 At Manhattan College, Dr. Udeigwe introduced and created new courses in computational neuroscience and applied dynamical systems that he has taught to both graduate and undergraduate students.

 In Fall 2020, Dr. Udeigwe was awarded a ~$29000 National Science Foundation research grant to serve as Senior Fellow and Visiting Scholar at the Institute for Pure and Applied Mathematics (IPAM), Los Angeles, CA, where he was one of the core participants in the long-term program Mathematical Challenges and Opportunities for Autonomous Vehicles.
 In 2021, he was awarded a Department of Defense research grant of $371,000 from the U.S. Army Combat Capabilities Development Command (DEVCOM) and the Army Research Office (ARO) to support his work on the homeostasis of synaptic plasticity.